USEPA/power-sector-dev-portal/content/power-sector-dev-portal.md

       - title: "Custom CAPD ggplot2 Theme"
         content: "This section demonstrates how to apply a custom CAPD theme to ggplot graphics including concepts from the Data Visualization Style Guide and best practices for R users. "
         link: "/ggplot"
-      - title: "Custom CAPD Highcharts Theme"
-        content: "This section demonstrates how to apply a custom CAPD theme to highcharts interactive charts including concepts from the Data Visualization Style Guide and best practices for Javascript users. "
-        link: "/highcharts"
       # - title: "API"
       #   content: "Coming soon"
       #   link: "/api"